Flying with a migraine

 Pre-Book your Seat

 Anticipate your needs when booking your flight ticket and choose to pre-book your seat.
-Know your comfort zone and be pro-active.
-Perhaps you'd prefer to be next to the window, so that you can close the shade and reduce the light; or perhaps you prefer the aisle seat, so that you have easier access to the restrooms.
+Know your comfort zone and be proactive.
+Perhaps you'd prefer to be next to the window so that you can close the shade and reduce the light, or perhaps you prefer the aisle seat so that you have easier access to the restrooms.

 Top Tip: Have you booked your flight ticket through Alternative Airlines?
 Find out more about pre-booking your seat here.